Matthew Herbert: Career

 On 30 May 2006, Herbert issued Scale, his most successful album to date.
 In the US, it reached number 20 on Billboards electronic music album chart.
 Entertainment Weekly remarked, "Herbert sneakily subverts Scale's apocalyptic thematic thread into something warm and danceable."
 Online magazine Pitchfork Media noted, "Sophisticated and whimsical, joyful and yet tinged with sadness, Scale is one of this year's great albums."

-The second album Matthew Herbert Big Band, There's Me And There's You, was released in October 2008.
+The second album by The Matthew Herbert Big Band, There's Me And There's You, was released in October 2008.
 In the making of the record Herbert recorded inside the Houses of Parliament, at a landfill site, and in the lobby of the British Museum with 70 volunteers.

 In 2009 Matthew Herbert was involved in the 2009 Eurovision Song Contest.
 He wrote and produced the music accompanying the 42 "postcards," short films introducing the country being represented next.
 In addition, Herbert wrote an orchestral piece for an interval act involving two "children flying in on a giant plastic swan."

 In 2010 Matthew Herbert released two of a three part trilogy of albums.
 The first, One One, was entirely written and performed by Herbert alone, the second, One Club, was made exclusively out of sounds recorded at the Robert Johnson nightclub in Offenbach in Germany on one night.

 That same year he also released a reworking of Mahler's tenth symphony for the Deutsche Grammophon's Recomposed series.
 Much of the recording was made inside Mahler's composing hut in Toblach, by his graveside and in a crematorium.

 In late 2011, the final part of the trilogy, One Pig, was released.
 Herbert recorded the life cycle of a farmed pig from birth to the dinner plate.
 The animal rights organisation PETA condemned the album when it was announced without hearing it.
 Herbert, who is not a vegetarian, responded that their complaints were "utterly absurd" and that he wanted his music to encourage people to "listen to the world a little more carefully."
 In the same year his 2001 track "Café de Flore", originally recorded for a Yves St Laurent fashion show and named after the Café de Flore in Paris, was featured prominently in the soundtrack of the film Café de Flore.